|Sales & Marketing|

 One of the most appealing aspects of Square is that, unlike traditional credit card processors, Square credit card processing has only one fee: the processing fee of the transaction.
 There are no other fees that are typical of credit card processing, such as activation fees, monthly fees, gateway fees, PCI Compliance fees, downgrade fees, and early termination fees.
 Square has no additional monthly fees whatsoever as well as no monthly minimum processing fees or requirements.

 Square now offers a single pricing option for all merchants: pay a flat rate of 2.75% for swiped transactions and 3.5% + $0.15 per keyed-in transaction.
-The company formerly offered a plan that included a flat monthly fee of $275 and 0% on swiped transactions up to $250,000 in processing per year, but this plan will no longer be available as of February 2014.
+The company formerly offered a plan that included a flat monthly fee of $275 and 0% on swiped transactions up to $250,000 in processing per year, but this plan was discontinuted as of February 2014.

 Although the company’s transaction rate is higher than the “Qualified” rate of most traditional merchant accounts, it is comparable to the “Mid-Qualified” and “Non-Qualified” downgrade surcharges that about 80% of most transactions experience with a traditional merchant account anyway.
-The rate is, however, much more expensive than the Interchange Pass-through rate pricing model.
+The rate is, however, much more expensive than a competitive Interchange Pass-through rate pricing plan.

 Square does not verify the credit history of its customers prior to approving an account, so it sets a few limitations to avoid potential losses to fraud.